bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) The .forEach modify the array.
+The .map creates a new array.

 2. Explain the difference between a callback and a higher order function.

+callbacks are passed into higher order functions.
+While higher order functions receive callbacks as arguments.

 3. What is closure?
+Closure reaches outside of a function if its scope doesn't have a variable that is define.
 4. Describe the four rules of the 'this' keyword.
+The this keyword to reference an object without having to refer to that object’s name.
+I like to personaly think of the word dude.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? to bind classes to together to achieve some simple object inheritance

 ### Task 1 - Project Set up